Raccoon

 Raccoons are one of the most interesting creatures in North America.
 Though they are often considered to be pests, there is much more to these little masked bandits than meets the eye.
 Here are some incredible facts and features about raccoons that we may not know:

-1. Raccoons have very dexterous fronts and have nimble fingers with paws which they use to open doors, jars and other containers.
+1. Raccoons have very dexterous front paws with nimble fingers, which they use to open doors, jars and other containers.

 2. They are very curious animals and will often explore their surroundings thoroughly.